La Crosse Fairgrounds Speedway: Bentley Knaack racing for pride, family and LGBTQ engagement in the sport

-WEST SALEM — There’s plenty of cars that circle La Crosse Fairgrounds Speedway’s quarter-mile track every week in different shapes, sizes and paint schemes.
+WEST SALEM — There are plenty of cars that circle La Crosse Fairgrounds Speedway’s quarter-mile track every week in different shapes, sizes and paint schemes.

 One car in the Hornets division, Bentley Knaack’s No. 77, dons blue, pink and white, the colors of the transgender pride flag.
 At the top of the windshield, “Equality Motorsports” is written with a rainbow color scheme.

-In a sport where the car can become a form of expression, Knaack car expresses what she feels now seven years into her transition as a trans woman.
+In a sport where the car can become a form of expression, Knaack’s car expresses what she feels now seven years into her transition as a trans woman.

 “I want everyone to know who I am,” Knaack said.
 “I’m not ashamed of who I am or the changes I’ve gone through in my life.
 I feel like I’ve lived a very full life either way and I’m much happier now since my transition.”

-The Onalaska-native Knaack is in her first full season racing in the Hornets division at La Crosse, returning to the sport after spending her teens racing at Wisconsin International Raceway in Kaukauna.
+The Onalaska native is in her first full season racing in the Hornets division at La Crosse, returning to the sport after spending her teens racing at Wisconsin International Raceway in Kaukauna, Wis.

 People are also reading…

-Knaack stopped racing in part to help raise their kids, but eventually cracks started to form in the 17-year relationship with their partner.
+Knaack stopped racing in part to help raise her children, but eventually cracks started to form in the 17-year relationship with her partner.
 That’s when Knaack started transitioning, taking hormones for the first time seven years ago and undergoing several surgeries.

 “It was a pretty ragged relationship,” Knaack said.
 “When we finally parted ways and I realized it was just better for me and my daughters, that’s when I decided to finally come out to the world about everything I had known since I was knee-high to a grasshopper.
 It’s been an eventful couple of years of getting to where I’ve wanted to be for the last 48 years of my life.”